luketevl/test-full-stack-strider/README.md

 ## The Project

-This is Project have any version to server and cliente:
+This is Project have any version to server and client:

 #### Server
 - nodejs